Smart Fluid Systems

 Regina Zerbe

-"I am a former apprentice at COHLINE .
-My goal after graduating from high school was to do an apprenticeship, as I wanted to learn something practical and gain work experience.
+"I am a former trainee at COHLINE with the motto: Get off to a flying start as an industrial clerk...
+My goal after leaving school was to do an apprenticeship because I wanted to learn something practical and gain work experience.
 I wondered what it would be like to work in a company and go through different departments.
-My mind now: Absolutely great decision!
-The apprenticeship provided me with the opportunity to find out what I really liked .
-To me it was a valuable experience to gradually get to know how COHLINE is structured and how the single departments are connected.
-Numerous friendly colleagues accompanyied my training, and I was able to learn a variety of important things about the company!"
+My opinion: Simply great, a very good decision!
+It gives you the opportunity to find out what you are really good at and where you can imagine working in the future.
+You can also assess which activities you like or don't like doing.
+I find it valuable that you gradually get to know how your own company is structured and how the departments are connected.
+Many friendly colleagues accompany you through the training period and you can learn many important things about the company! "